PiP Cast: Perspectives in Paeds

 Perspectives in Paeds (PiP Cast) is your go-to podcast for thought-provoking conversations relating to paediatric practice!
 Join Melbourne-based OTs Jackie Sikic and Caitlin Smith as they explore best practices, unpack the latest evidence, and chat about the everyday challenges faced by clinicians in paediatrics.
 Each episode, Jackie and Caitlin are joined by fellow clinicians to share their insights, swap stories, and spark new ideas to enrich your practice.
 No matter your level of experience, PiP Cast invites you to reflect, learn, and grow alongside a community of passionate clinicians.

-Be sure to follow us on instagram @pip.cast
+Be sure to follow us on Instagram @pip.cast

 This podcast is brought to you by Kid Link Occupational Therapy.

 We acknowledge the Wurundjeri Woi Wurrung people as the Traditional Owners of the land on which we work and live here in Mitcham, Victoria.
-We pay our respects to their Elders, past and present, and recognize their ongoing connection to the land, waterways, and culture.
+We pay our respects to their Elders, past and present, and recognise their ongoing connection to the land, waterways, and culture.
 As we support children and families, we are inspired by the wisdom and care that First Nations peoples have shown for generations.

-Music by Daniel Pavey
+Music by Daniel Pavey · Produced by Michael Daniels

 Disclaimer